Pudochu/goodbyedpi-turkey/README.md

 ## 🇬🇧 English

 ### Files
-- `Servisi Baslat.cmd`: Starts the GoodbyeDPI service
+- `ServisiBASLAT.vbs`: Starts the GoodbyeDPI service
 - `Servisi KALICI sekilde Kaldir.cmd`: Completely removes the GoodbyeDPI service from the system

 ### Usage
-1. Run `Servisi Baslat.cmd` as administrator to start the service
+1. Run `ServisiBASLAT.vbs` as administrator to start the service
 2. To remove the service, run `Servisi KALICI sekilde Kaldir.cmd` as administrator

 ### Important Notes